RossWebb/AI-Bible-Questions-app/README.md

 # Baebol Kwestin (Bible Questions App)

 A Progressive Web App (PWA) for asking Bible questions in Bislama (Vanuatu).
-Powered by AI to provide clear, Reformed theology-based answers in simple English suitable for new Christians.
+Powered by AI to provide clear, conservative theology-based answers in simple English suitable for new Christians.

+Produced by *Grok, Claude, and Ross Webb*

 ## 🌟 Features

 - **AI-Powered Answers**: Get biblical answers to your questions using Google Gemini AI
 - **Simple Language**: Answers written for 13-year-old reading level
-- **Reformed Theology**: All answers align with solid Reformed biblical principles
+- **Conservative Theology**: All answers align with solid Reformed biblical principles
 - **Offline Support**: Works as a PWA - install on your phone or computer
 - **Dark Mode**: Easy reading in any lighting condition
 - **Question History**: Save and review all your past questions and answers